Preparing for a Physical Workers Comp Audit

 One of an auditor's primary tasks is to ensure your business is properly classified.
 To make this assessment, the auditor will review your company's operations and then determine whether the classifications on your policy are appropriate.

-The basic classification is the classification that best describes your overall business.
-It is often the same as the governing classification (the classification assigned the most payroll).
-For example, suppose that you operate a machine shop.
+The auditor typically begins by evaluating your basic classification.
+This is the classification that best describes your overall business.
+It is often the same as the governing classification, which is the classification assigned the most payroll.
+For example, suppose you operate a machine shop.
 Some of your employees work with lathes while others operate drill presses or stamping machines.
-The specific activities performed by your employees may vary from worker to worker.
-They all fit your basic classification, Machine Shop.
+The activities performed by your employees vary from worker to worker but all fit your basic classification, Machine Shop.

 Some employees may perform tasks that require separate classifications.
-For example, your machine shop employs a clerical worker who performs his job in an enclosed office away from other workers.
-This employee would likely be assigned the classification Clerical Office Employee rather than Machine Shop.
+For example, suppose your machine shop employs a clerical worker who performs his job in an enclosed office away from other workers.
+This employee will likely be assigned the classification Clerical Office Employee rather than Machine Shop.

-Workers compensation classification systems are extremely complex.
-Your auditor may reclassify your business in a manner that you don't understand or that doesn't make sense to you.
-In this event, ask the auditor for an explanation.
-If you are still confused about the changes, ask your agent or broker for assistance.
+Workers compensation classification systems are based on complex rules that can be difficult for policyholders to comprehend.
+If your auditor reclassifies your business or calculates your premium in a way you don't understand, ask him or her for a simple explanation.
+If you are still confused, ask your agent or broker for assistance.